nicologreggio/challenges-EthicalHacking/10-shellcode/Writeup.md

 # Lab 10 - Shellcode
+## Setup with Docker
+- we defined our custom image in the [Dockerfile](./Labsetup/Dockerfile) starting from the seed-ubuntu image and adding all the required tools
+- to create a container from it cd into `Labsetup` and run
+  - ```docker run -v `pwd`:/code --name eh-10-shellcode -it eh-10-shellcode  bash```

 # Task 1.a - the entire process
 - compile to object code: `nasm -f elf32 mysh.s -o mysh.o`